kevinsguo/Pewlett-Hackard-Analysis/README.md

 - As we can see from the previous chart, there are going to be over 41,000 sports open once the employees retire in the company.
 This would potentially be a problem for the company, as the company would need its    HR team's best effort to fill in those spots and keep the management structure.

 # Summary
-A new query was written with the following code to calculate the number of titles from the mentorship eligibility, and it appears the most heavilty affected positions are "Senior Staff" and "Engineers".
+A new query was written to calculate the number of titles from the mentorship eligibility, and it appears the most heavilty affected positions are "Senior Staff" and "Engineers".
 Thus, is it crucial that the company and began looking into future replacement as early as possible, as engineering positions will need the necessary time to train and develop.

-SELECT
-  COUNT(title),title
-FROM mentorship_eligibility
-Group By title;
+Within the mentor-eligible category, there are